rasulkireev/gpw/content/articles/pygotham-day-II.md

 You can see Day 1 notes [here](pygotham-2019-day-1)

 _Please note: I took some pictures, but am not able to upload that as of this second.
+As soon as I can, I will updateCreated the post._
-As soon as I can, I will update the post._
+_Please note: I took some pictures, but am not able to upload that as of this second.
+As soon as I can, I will updateCreated the post._

 ***
 # 1000x faster data manipulation: vectorizing with Pandas and Numpy